torvalds/linux/Documentation/core-api/dma-api.rst

 Part Ib - Using small DMA-coherent buffers
 ------------------------------------------

-To get this part of the dma_API, you must #include <linux/dmapool.h>
+To get this part of the DMA API, you must #include <linux/dmapool.h>

 Many drivers need lots of small DMA-coherent memory regions for DMA descriptors or I/O buffers.
 Rather than allocating in units of a page